mutant-city/k8s_study/cli.md

     * `kubectl get pod <pod> -n <namespace> -o yaml --export`
     * only gets the actual yaml defined spec of the pod, ignores the status and other metadata

+* `kubectl set image <>` change a deployment
+    * -r  or --record flag
+    * will store the changes so that can rollback if needed

+*  can create deployment via cli: `kubectl expose deployment web --port=80`
+    * also done via .yaml spec file

+* get external service connectivity
+    * `kubectl get svc`
+* get internal service connectivity
+    *this is the connection info from service to pods
+    * `kubectl get endpoints <service name>`
+     * can use it to make sure connectivity is working

 ### Running objects
 * commands:
     * create